morethanwordss/Algorithm/Algebra/Fundamentals/5. Fibonacci Numbers/README.md

  9   = 8 + 1         = F6 + F2         = (100011)<sub>F</sub>
 19   = 13 + 5 + 1    = F7 + F5 + F2    = (1001011)<sub>F</sub>
 </pre>
-The encoding of an integer `n` can be done with a simple greedy algorithm.
 <pre>
+This encoding of an integer `n` can be done with a simple greedy algorithm:

 1. Iterate through the Fibonacci numbers from the largest to the smallest until you find one less than or equal to n .
 2. Suppose this number was F<sub>i</sub> .
    Subtract F<sub>i</sub> from n and put a 1 in the (i - 2) position of the code word (indexing from 0 from the leftmost to the rightmost bit).